bmitc/bmitc/README.md

 ### Repository highlights

+* [[link](https://github.com/bmitc/the-ray-tracer-challenge-python)] Python implementation of the ray tracer in the book *The Ray Tracer Challenge*.
+This is in work but is meant to showcase professional Python experience, coding style, and organization.

 * [[link](https://github.com/bmitc/the-ray-tracer-challenge-fsharp)] F# implementation of the ray tracer in the book *The Ray Tracer Challenge*

     <p align="center"><image width="500" src="https://user-images.githubusercontent.com/65685447/230558538-d1cf0524-dda9-4246-9f05-81e3495b5fe9.png"/></p>